 We wanted the space to support agile development, thus we allowed our experience at Tide to influence much of our design decisions.
 We had two things in mind as focal point: design and practicality.

 We wanted our space to feel nice, but we didn’t want anything superfluous and unreasonably excessive.

 After a couple of months of fitting out, our office was ready.
 The place was something industrial and modern looking, but not too expensive.
-We had a few bumps in the early part due to usual construction issues, but eventually we came up with something that people loved.
+We had a few bumps in the early part due to usual construction issues, but eventually we came up with something that people in the office loved.

 Here are few nice things we did which you might consider when designing your space.